ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-11. What is overfitting, and how does boosting address it?
+Q. What is overfitting, and how does boosting address it?

 <details><summary><b>Answer</b></summary>